Distribution of Examination ('Blue') Books to Faculty

 What can you put on reserve?

-- If cleared for copyright, journal articles, book chapters, homework solutions, and sample exams will be added to your Blackboard class.
+- If cleared for copyright, journal articles, book chapters, homework solutions, and sample exams will be added to your Canvas class.

 - Physical items such as books, dvds, textbooks, personal books, library books, CDs, software, or other items can be put on reserve.